dedis/kyber/README.md

 Installing
 ----------

-To install, first make sure you have a recent version of [Go](https://golang.org) installed, then run:
+To install, first make sure you have [Go](https://golang.org) version 1.3 or newer installed, then run:

 	go get github.com/dedis/crypto